MoonGirl99/Pull-Request-Analysis-and-Predictive-Modeling/README.md

 To do this project it will be needed to use Python and various data analysis tools to collect and analyze data to answer the research questions.

 The procedure of project:
-1) Extracting
+1) Getting pull requests
+2) Extracting dat required for our project
+3) Saving Dataframe to use in models
-2) Labeling
+4) Labeling Data
-3) Calculating Kappa
+5) Calculating Kappa
-4) Statistical test on data
+6) Statistical test on data
-5) Working On Models
+7) Developing Models

-The algorithms that have been used for this project are: Random Forest Classifer and K Nearest Neighbors
+The algorithms that have been used for this project are:
+1) Random Forest Classifer
+2) K Nearest Neighbors

+Inter-rater agreement with kappa measures:
-The statistical test is: Fleiss Kappa
+1) Fleiss Kappa

 Packages that are used in this project are:
 1) [Pandas](https://pandas.pydata.org/)